 “Reporting persons” include all institutions regulated by the National Bank of Cambodia as well as certain other institutions and professions including securities brokerage firms, insurance companies, investment and pension funds, lawyers, notaries, accountants and asset managers.
 “Money laundering” includes the conversion or transfer of property for the purpose of concealing or disguising its illicit origin.
 “Financing of terrorism” means a wilful provision or collection of funds with the intention or knowledge that such funds may be used for the purpose of supporting terrorism, terrorist acts or terrorist organizations.

 Does Cambodia maintain a list of sanctioned individuals and entities?

 Yes.
-Article 4 of the 2014 Sub-decree states that, upon notification by the UN, the Ministry of Justice must immediately publish details of designated individuals or entities upon its website.
-The Cambodian Financial Intelligence Unit (the “CAFIU”) must also publish on its website the listing or delisting of UN designated persons in order to distribute this to “reporting persons”.
+Article 4 of the 2014 Sub-decree states that, upon the UN notifying designation of an individual or entity, the Ministry of Justice must publish this on its website.
+The Cambodia Financial Intelligence Unit (the “CAFIU”) must also disseminate the listing or delisting of UN designations to reporting entities, by publishing the list on its website.

 Are there any other lists related to sanctions?

 There are no other lists related to sanctions per se, but Cambodia maintains a highly confidential list of people who have had a suspicious action reported against them.

 Does Cambodia have a licensing or authorisation system in place?

 The CAFIU has implemented an electronic reporting system that enables entities to report cash transactions and suspicious transactions more efficiently.

 What are the consequences for a breach of sanctions in Cambodia?